-This easy and quick cold cucumber salad recipe is perfect for lunch, pot lucks, BBQ’s, and more!
+This cold cucumber salad recipe is quick and easy.
+A refreshing cucumber salad that is perfect for lunch, potlucks, summer BBQs, and more!

 Types of cucumbers

 There are many different types of cucumbers; the most common are Armenian, Persian, English, and garden cucumbers.
 Any of those cucumbers will work in this salad recipe!